RetroJimmyX/xbox-now-converter/README.md

 When read by line, the file consists of a records with 6-8 lines where each line is a field.
 An example is below.
 The start of each line shows where the data is mapped to.
-* indicates the line may or may not be present.    | divides a field into the options that it may contain
+A * indicates the line may or may not be present and a | divides a field into the options that it may contain

-output[0]       The Bard's Tale TrilogyThe Bard's Tale Trilogy output[4]     * NEW GAME PASS | NEW | GAME PASS output[3]     * Deal until: 9/17/2799 01:59 UTC | Partly DiscountedUK UK
+output[0]       The Bard's Tale TrilogyThe Bard's Tale Trilogy

+output[4]     * NEW GAME PASS | NEW | GAME PASS

+output[3]     * Deal until: 9/17/2799 01:59 UTC | Partly DiscountedUK UK

 output[2]       20% (GP)TR Turkey
                 11.24 GBP
                 TR Turkey

 output[1]       from: 0.64 GBP
                 save 94%